People: Users with edit access

 Tables

-Tables with complex geometry may import as disconnected lines.
-For best results, ensure the tables you import do not have the following attributes:
+Tables with complex geometry may import as a series of disconnected lines and text boxes.
+For best results when importing tables, ensure the tables in your Mural export do not have the following attributes:

 - Merged cells